renanfneves/dfs/apps/api/README.md

 - There will be two related tables in this process: agents and chat_sessions.
 - The balancing will be done through an SQL query that selects the first agent with a left join of the tables, ordering in ascending order by the number of active sessions for each agent.

-# Challenge 2: Save Chat Session Data for Future User Interaction

-- During the process of choosing the topic and subject, this data, along with the selected agent, should be saved.
-- If in the future the agent wants to follow up with the user, it will be necessary to identify the user responsible for the request.
-- In the context of this test, saving this data or user authentication was not required.
-As a self-challenge, I decided to persist the chat data.

-## Criteria for the Solution

-- There should be a way to identify the user without creating an authentication step that requires user interaction.
-- New users should be able to request the chat without needing to sign up.

-## Solution

-- Create an authentication API based on the user's IP.
-- When accessing for the first time, the user's IP should be persisted, and an ID should be generated for future requests.
-- To comply with GDPR rules, the user's IP cannot be persisted in its real value.
-This was resolved by persisting the encrypted IP in such a way that it always has the same value when encrypted.